zalando/nakadi/README.md

 The `cursor` object describes the partition and the offset for this batch of events.
-The cursor allow clients to checkpoint which events have already been consumed and navigate through the stream - individual events in the stream don't have cursors.
+The cursor allow clients to checkpoint which events have already been consumed and have navigated through the stream.
+Individual events in the stream don't have cursors.
 The `events` array contains a list of events that were published in the order they were posted by the producer.
 Each event will contain a `metadata` field as well as the custom data defined by the event type's schema.

-The HTTP response then will look something like this -
+The HTTP response then will look something like this:

 ```sh
 curl -v http://localhost:8080/event-types/order.ORDER_RECEIVED/events